sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 Luckily, the creators of RAC actually use their own library to build real things (fathom that), so they have a strong idea what's needed in our daily work.
 They have provided us with a wealth of mechanisms to pull signals off of the existing asynchronous patterns we commonly use.
 Just don't forget that if you have an asynchronous task that isn't covered with some built in signal, you can *easily* create it with `createSignal:`, and similar methods.

 One such provided mechanism is the `RACObserve()` macro.
 (If you don't like macros, you can easily look under the hood and use the slightly more verbose representation.
 It's still great.
-There are solutions for [using the RAC library with swift](http://www.scottlogic.com/blog/2014/07/24/mvvm-reactivecocoa-swift.html) too, until we get it's [swifty replacement](https://github.com/ReactiveCocoa/ReactiveCocoa/pull/1382).)
+There are solutions for [using the RAC library with swift](http://www.scottlogic.com/blog/2014/07/24/mvvm-reactivecocoa-swift.html) too, until we get its [swifty replacement](https://github.com/ReactiveCocoa/ReactiveCocoa/pull/1382).)
 This macro is the RAC replacement for the woeful KVO APIs.
 You just pass in the object and keypath of the property you want to observe on that object.
 Given those parameters, `RACObserve` generates a signal that immediately sends the current value of that property (once it gets a subscriber), and any further changes to that property.

 {% highlight objective-c %}
     RACSignal *usernameValidSignal = RACObserve(self.viewModel, usernameIsValid);